ccvale/Lyft-Assignment/README.md

 # Lyft Interview

-## Response to the Technical Sample
+## Response to the Technical Portion

 - Using Python and FastAPI, we accept the `/test` route that accepts a `string_to_cut` argument